Festo-se/cyclonedx-editor-validator/docs/available_commands.md

     vers:generic/>2.0.0|<=4.5.0|5.0.0

-Further Information on the supported versions can be found here [univers documentation](https://pypi.org/project/univers/).
+Further information on the supported versions can be found here [univers documentation](https://pypi.org/project/univers/).
 Note that instead of specific version constraints it is possible to provide a wildcard *\** to allow all versions.

 So to target all versions the provided version range would be

-    *vers:generic/\**
+    vers:generic/*

 If *version* and *version_range* are provided, *version_range* will be ignored.